jdisset/biocomp/XP/README.md

 ## Data files
 #### Naming convention: `{sample name}.{xpname}.csv`.
 Example: `tube001.20220708-CVDM-uorfthings.csv`
+Store in `experiments/{xpname}/data/`

 CSV file containing the actual MEFL intensity reads.
 One file per sample.
 One cell per row.
 Columns = fluo channel intensity in MEFL.
 Comma separated.
 First row = column names.

-# PROTOCOL: How to save, format, and share XP data:
+# SUMMARY: How to save, format, and share XP data:

 Everything is stored on the MIT Dropbox /Biocomp folder.
 (That will be our root / for the rest of these instructions)
 > !!USE THE NAMING CONVENTIONS DEFINED ABOVE!!

 1. Write the recipe files that your XP implements (or check that they already exist).
-Save in /Recipes/****.recipe.json5
+Save in /recipes/****.recipe.json5
-2. Write the xp file and save in /XP/{xpname}/{xpname}.xp.json5
+2. Write the xp file and save in /experiments/{xpname}/{xpname}.xp.json5
 3. Preprocess your data to make sure everything is in MEFL, and debris have been gated out.
 Each tube has its own individual file.
 Remove all the columns except the fluo channel intensities.
-If you want you can keep a copy of the raw unprocessed data under /XP/{xpname}/raw_data/
+If you want you can keep a copy of the raw unprocessed data under /experiments/{xpname}/raw_data/
-4. Put each processed data file under /XP/{xpname}/data/{samplename}.{xpname}.csv
+4. Put each processed data file under /experiments/{xpname}/data/{samplename}.{xpname}.csv

 That's it!